Mogul lamp: Etymology

-The lamp is named after the Great Mogul.
+The word "mogul" originates from Persian, where it's used to describe Mongols.
+It was adopted into English in the 16th century and initially referred to the rulers of the Mughal Empire in India, who were considered powerful and influential.
+Later, the term expanded to encompass any powerful or wealthy person, particularly in the business world.

 Details

 The bulb socket in the center has a larger diameter (an E39 or E40 mogul base) than a regular E26 or E27 Edison screw light socket, and is typically made of cast porcelain for the higher temperatures.
-Mogul-base lamps are available for industrial use in larger power ratings (250-1500) and in halogen, mercury vapor, high-pressure sodium and metal-halide lamp configurations.
+Mogul-base lamps are available for industrial use in larger power ratings (250–1500) and in halogen, mercury vapor, high-pressure sodium and metal-halide lamp configurations.
 Compact fluorescent mogul-base bulbs are also available, as are adaptors to allow medium-base bulbs to be used in mogul sockets.

 There are usually two three-way switches near the top of the floor lamp to operate the bulbs.
 One controls the three-way center bulb, and the other turns on one, two, or all three (or four) of the peripheral bulbs.
 The center bulb may be very high power (often a three-way, 100-200-300 watt bulb), where the others are usually 60 watts or less.
 Some models have a night light in the base operated by a foot switch.
 One model turns the current light settings on or off by moving the lamp pole up or down.

 This design allows sixteen different combinations of brightness to be obtained.
 The result is that one lamp can provide a very soft, diffuse glow or quickly adjusted to illuminate an entire room, and everything in between.

 Popular in the 1920s and 1930s, mogul lamps can be obtained in thrift or antique stores and can still be purchased new.